Isles of Scilly

 - Not included in cost: Travel insurance, tips, drinks and items of a personal nature.

-- * We can arrange alternative travel from Penzance on the Scillonian Ferry.
-You would be advised of the additional cost.
+- * We can arrange alternative travel by sea on the Scillonian from Penzance.
+You would be advised of the cost differential.

 Your tour leader

 Will Wagstaff has been leading with Island Holidays for many years, not only on his home islands of Scilly but also to the Falkland Islands and many other destinations world-wide.
 One time Conservation Officer for Isles of Scilly Environmental Trust, he has lived and worked on the islands for over 25 years.
-In the summer months he is to be found running Island Wildlife Tours through which he shares his knowledge and love of Scilly with hundreds of visitors each year, while in the winter, when not there, you're almost certain to bump into him in the Falklands and he's liable to pop up almost anywhere!
+In the summer months he is to be found running Island Wildlife Tours through which he shares his knowledge and love of Scilly with hundreds of visitors each year, while in the winter, when not there he spends several months guiding on a cruise ship in Antarctica.

 Our afternoon Skybus flight departs from Exeter.
 Upon arrival you'll be met by your tour leader, Will Wagstaff, and escorted on the airport bus to the Bell Rock Hotel.
 After an early dinner, we suggest you go along to Will Wagstaff's slide show - included in the cost.